 A 100 percent refund is given only under certain circumstances - such as when the college must change an initial course schedule.
 Therefore, students should be aware that the amount refunded varies.
 Refund cases will be reviewed on an individual basis.
-Students dropping a course from their class schedule after the first two weeks of the semester will be held responsible for full payment of tuition and fees.
+Students dropping a course from their class schedule after the first two weeks of the fall and spring semester, and one week during summer sessions will be held responsible for full payment of tuition and fees.